Review Analysis Conclusion

 Sizing and Capacity

 Spark arrestors are not one-size-fits-all.
 Exhaust outlet diameters on dirt bikes, ATVs, and UTVs range from roughly 1.0 inch to well over 2.5 inches.
-If you choose a screen or stub that is too small, you will create an exhaust restriction that can raise cylinder temperatures and sap power.
+If you choose a screen or stub that is too small, you create an exhaust restriction that can raise cylinder temperatures and sap power.
 If it is too large, the arrestor will not seat securely and can vibrate loose on rocky trails.

 Start by measuring the inside or outside diameter of your muffler outlet with a caliper.
 Many universal screens list a diameter range, while direct-fit arrestors call out specific makes and models.
 When in doubt, model-specific parts—such as those made for the Honda TRX250EX or Yamaha Raptor—remove the guesswork because the manufacturer has already verified the interface.
 Universal inserts, like the HMF Quiet Core or conical stub designs, give you flexibility across multiple machines, but you must confirm your measurement falls within the stated range.